amaiden1/PublicMathBlaster/README.md

 This project is going to be a simple shooter game that tests the user's math skills in a race against time.

+**If you are using Netbeans,** [go here to ensure your indentation is set up correctly](https://github.com/nierardi/mathblaster/blob/master/style_guide.md#indentation).
+Please do this before cloning the repo.

 ### Contributors
 - Joe Semendinger (`jsemendinger`)
 - Austin Maiden (`amaiden1`)